 4. L3+ has independent cooling fins on the back of each chip.
 SMT paster on the front and the one on the back was fixed on the back of the IC by heat conducting glue after initial testing.
 Upon completion of every maintenance, it has to be fixed by black heat conducting glue (evenly distributed) on the back of the IC.

-If you have certain maintenance knowledge, when your Antminer L3+ fails, you can purchase the necessary maintenance tools and accessories to repair the L3+ mining machine yourself, so as to reduce the profit loss caused by the mining machine failure.
+If you have certain maintenance knowledge, when your Antminer L3+ fails, you can purchase the necessary maintenance tools and accessories to repair the L3+ miner yourself, so as to reduce the profit loss caused by the miner failure.